oceanmodeling/fabm-oxypom/doc/joss/paper.md

 # Statement of need

-Dissolved oxygen (DO) is a key variable for water quality assessment and the study of the ecological state of running and standing aquatic ecosystems [@EC2006].
+Dissolved oxygen (DO) is a key variable for water quality assessment of the ecological state of running and standing aquatic ecosystems [@EC2006], and an intermediate step between atmospheric extremes and biological impacts [@Tassone2022].
 Models for DO in waters are thus necessary.
 Most models, however, describe DO dynamic as a side product of more or less complex biotic and abiotic dynamics.
 DO+BGC focuses on the key processes that produce or consume oxygen while removing the complexity of adjacent processes.